These are some of the questions Veterans Home Care receives about our VetAssist Program:

 We do not help veteran families shelter assets or sell financial products to help veteran families shelter assets in order to qualify for VA assistance.You will need to address that issue with your own trusted attorney or financial adviser.
 Veterans Home Care only works with clients who qualify based on verifiable financial need in compliance with VA guidelines.

 Q: I don’t know if I qualify for Aid and Attendance.
 How do I find out?

 Answer:Call us or enter your contact information on our “Contact Us” page.
 One of our enrollment specialists will ask you some preliminary questions to assess your qualifications for the benefit.
 It only takes a few minutes of your time to determine if the “Aid and Attendance” VA pension is for you.

 Q: What’s involved in applying for the VA pension and how would you help me with it?

-The VA requires a variety of documents − including Armed Services discharge papers, marriage license and death certificate (if you are a surviving spouse) –which we can help you assemble.
+The VA requires a variety of documents − including armed services discharge papers, proof of assets, marriage license and death certificate (if you are a surviving spouse) –which we can help you assemble.
 We will also request required medical information from your physician to verify your need for in-home personal care services.
-We will assist you to file the paperwork with the Department of Veterans Affairs and we will set up your home care once the application goes to the VA.
+We will assist you to file the paperwork with the Department of Veterans Affairs (VA) and we will set up your home care once the application goes to the VA.
 The best part is that you don’t have to wait for the VA to approve your claim in order to begin receiving services.
 We will provide you with help at the beginning of the month after paperwork is submitted.

 Q: What happens if my claim is denied?